Looking for a Used Yukon XL in your area?

 Have Laptop, Will Travel.
 I'm retired and travelling the country in a 34' motor home.
 I'm really digging meeting people . . and sometimes their cars . . . getting a sense of what makes this nation tick.
 The plan is to visit all the national parks in the continental US, then cruise to Alaska to visit Denali, and to Hawaii to check out Haleakala and the Hawaii Volcano's national parks.
 Anyhow, when I'm not horsing the motor home around the roadways, I'm tooting around in the 2012 Ford Focus that we tow behind, or making runs to Home Depot and various malls with the 2004 F-150 that just won't die.

-Talk about the 2012 GMC Yukon XL
+What's your take on the 2012 GMC Yukon XL?